Types of Splunk software licenses

 Sales trial license

-The Free license includes 500 MB/day of indexing volume, is free (as in beer), and has no expiration date.
+The Free license includes 500 MB/day of indexing volume, is free of charge, and has no expiration date.

 - Multiple user accounts and role-based access controls